organicrails/organicrails.github.io/_posts/2015-08-14-Voicewall.md

 ---
 layout: post
 title: Project 3 - VoiceWall.
 Say What You Wanna Say, As Long As You Test Them All First.
-subtitle: Intro to Testing with RSpec, Capybara, and FactoryGirl
+subtitle: Intro to Testing with RSpec, Capybara, and FactoryGirl w/ Ruby 2.1.3 and Rails 4.2.4
 ---
 #[VoiceWall Repo](https://github.com/organicrails/voicewall)